Sukalevinit/Neural_Style_Transfer/README.md

 * Feature extraction for vision tasks
 * Image style transfer via deep learning
 * Loss optimization and gradient computation in TensorFlow

 ---

-## 🤝 Contribution & Support

-This notebook is part of an internship task under **CODECRAFT**.
-For questions or guidance, please contact your CODECRAFT project supervisor.

----